Hungary for a new adventure – Flavors of Budapest – some final takeaways

 We’d only managed the first block when we reached Nagymező Street.
 Sometimes life can surprise you with what you’ve missed because you’re focused on moving from a starting point to a destination.
 When the goal is your focus, you might not be particularly attentive to what lies between the two points.
 This was certainly the case for me (and I assume for Pat) regarding Nagymező Street.

-And when we did, we discovered a stretch of sidewalk where, at uneven intervals, we saw several of these:
+And when we did, we discovered a stretch of sidewalk where, at uneven intervals, we saw several of these embedded in the sidewalk:.

 György Melis, I learned after I found this picture, was a Hungarian baritone who was a graduate of the Liszt Ferenc Academy of Music.
 Following his graduation in 1949, he was immediately given a place in the National Opera of Budapest.
 Born in Szarvas, Austro-Hungary in 1923, he died in Budapest in 2009 and I don’t know if this was placed on Nagymező Street posthumously or during his lifetime.
 Neither could I learn whether we’d accidentally stumbled on some equivalent of the Hungarian Walk of Fame because Melis’ was not the only set of footprints we saw.